redeyeredline/cliparr/README.md

-# Cliprr Project
+# Cliparr Project

 ## Project Overview
-Cliprr is a media management application that integrates with the Sonarr API to fetch and store information about TV series.
+Cliparr is a media management application that integrates with the Sonarr API to fetch and store information about TV series.
 It provides a web interface for users to view series details and manage their media library.

 ## Features
 - Fetch series data from Sonarr API